Complement Your Workout With These Diet Tips

 3. Choose the right kind of carbs

-Broadly speaking, changes in your physique come from changes in the amount of calories consumed and burned.
+Broadly speaking, changes in your physique come from changes in the number of calories consumed and burned.
 Because of this, the kind of carbs you consume can affect the results you see.
-If you’re working out to lose weight, choose nutrient-dense carbs such as barley, peas and oatmeal.
+If you’re working out to lose weight, choose nutrient-dense carbs such as barley, peas, and oatmeal.

 4. Treat yourself to protein, especially whey protein

 Whether you are trying to gain weight, lose fat or tone your overall form, protein plays an essential role in keeping you in shape.

 Over the years, the ideal recommended protein intake has been between 0.8-1.5 grams of protein per pound of body weight.
 This means how much protein you consume, is a function of the weight you are at right now.

 However, if you need to shed a lot of weight to get into shape, calculate your required protein intake by using your ideal or targeted weight.
 Protein-rich foods that are recommended for active people include chicken breast, lean-cut beef, and all kinds of fish.

 Research has also shown that using whey protein before a workout, results in better results than does use other kinds of (or no) protein.